 Go through the churchyard to the road, turn right, uphill, and continue until the road bends sharply to the left.
 Take the bridleway through the gate on the right, and uphill through a further gate on a well-surfaced track.
 At the approach to the disused quarry at the top of the hill the bridleway turns left off the track (multiple waymarks leave little doubt that this is the way to go).
 The bridleway winds uphill through a small wood to eventually re-join the track at a gate.
 The onward bridleway running directly across the next field is usually very obvious, but occasionally it is completely obliterated by cultivation.
 If this is the case head straight for the bottom right-hand corner of the field, in the general direction of Alfred’s Tower on the horizon (head due SE if you happen to have a compass or your phone has the right app).
 Cross under the telegraph poles to reach a metal gate and the road.

 Taking care of fast-moving but occasional traffic, go straight across and through the gate opposite, and continue along the fenced bridleway.
 This turns hard left and heads very steeply downhill to the bottom of the valley, across a stream and straight up to a gate and metalled drive.
 Turn right down the drive to a waymarked gate on the left.
 Go through the gate and follow the fenced bridleway.
 [DO NOT continue on the drive.
 There is no public right of way beyond the bridleway, and the drive leads onto a dangerous section of the B3081].
-When the path forks, take the right fork and continue, with a belt of trees on the right, to reach a gate into woods at the bottom of the field.
+The bridleway turns right and drops downhill to reach a gate into woods at the bottom of the field.
 (This and the following sections of the route may be very muddy).
 Go through the gate onto an enclosed track.
 Follow this through trees, two further gates, and a field, to a gate onto the B3081.